dotnet/core/samples/linker-instructions-advanced.md

 This ItemGroup should contain the logical names of assemblies, not the filenames (so the assembly names should not have extensions).

-The linker roots can also be specified at a more granular level using xml root descriptor files, whose format is [documented](https://github.com/mono/linker/tree/master/linker) in the mono/linker repo.
+The linker roots can also be specified at a more granular level using XML root descriptor files, whose format is [documented](https://github.com/mono/linker/tree/master/src/linker#syntax-of-xml-descriptor) in the mono/linker repo.
 These files should be specified in the LinkerRootDescriptors ItemGroup:

 ```xml
 <ItemGroup>